North Korea Threatens to Boost Nuke Capability in Reaction to US-South Korea Deterrence Guidelines

 Details of the U.S.-South Korean guidelines weren't available, but experts say they are largely about how the two countries would integrate U.S. nuclear weapons and South Korean conventional weapons to respond to various potential contingencies caused by North Korean attacks and provocations.
 Experts say the U.S. and South Korea are expected to map out detailed concept and operation plans based on the guidelines and review them via bilateral military exercises.

-The guidelines are the first of kind between the allies.
-The U.S. has repeatedly promised to use all its military capabilities to protect South Korea if it is attacked by North Korea, but many experts in South Korea believe the U.S. lacks plans on how it would implement its extended deterrence to its ally.
+The guidelines are the first of their kind between the allies.
+The U.S. has repeatedly promised to use all its military capabilities, including nuclear weapons, to protect South Korea if it is attacked by North Korea, but many experts in South Korea believe the U.S. lacks plans on how it would implement its extended deterrence to its ally.
 South Korea has no nuclear weapons.

 North Korea has argued it was forced to pursue nuclear weapons to deal with U.S.-led nuclear threats.
-U.S. and South Korean officials have steadfastly said they have no intention of attacking North Korea.
+American and South Korean officials have steadfastly said they have no intention of attacking North Korea.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.